BrayanReyes/QATechnologies/README.md

 **[Note: ]** I couldn't find any label, advertisement or pop-up suggesting a discount for booking cruises.
 Take this in account, I decided to sort cruises by price and select the cheapest cruise in the list after filtering by nights number.

-**[Suite Tests Description]**
+# Suite Tests Description

 **suiteFlight.xml**

-Calls "FlightsTest" class covering the Exercise 1.
+Calls "FlightsTest" covering the **Exercise 1**.

 **suitePackage.xml**

-Calls "PackageFlightHotelCarTest" class covering the Exercise 2 and calls "PackageFlightPartialHotelTest" class covering the Exercise 4.
+Calls "PackageFlightHotelCarTest" covering the **Exercise 2** and "PackageFlightPartialHotelTest" covering the **Exercise 4**.

 **suiteHotel.xml**

-Calls "SearchHotelTest" class covering the Exercise 3 - Searching Hotel by name and calls "HotelsMemberDiscountTest" class covering the Exercise 3 - Find the Member Discount Banner.
+Calls "SearchHotelTest" covering the **Exercise 3** Searching Hotel by name and "HotelsMemberDiscountTest" covering the **Exercise 3** Find the Member Discount Banner.

 **suiteCruise.xml**

-Calls "CruisesTest" class covering the Exercise 5.
+Calls "CruisesTest" covering the **Exercise 5**.

 **suiteTravelocity.xml**